 There's more that I could say to make the case for Riesling's supremacy.
 For example, I haven't even addressed its greatness as a partner for food, which is even more impressive when you consider the fact that Riesling is also among the world's best aperitif wines.
 But since I notice that each of my points is longer than the one preceding it, I should call it quits before this turns into a full-fledged rant.

 If you are a skeptic where Riesling is concerned, I hope that these points will at least soften you sufficiently to get you started tasting for yourself.
 That is, of course, the only way to really establish anything for oneself where wine is concerned.
 And regarding Riesling, at least, tasting is believing.
-Toward that end, I’ll be publishing reviews of outstanding Rieslings on the WRO “Reviews” page each week for the next month.
+Toward that end, I’ll be publishing reviews of outstanding Rieslings on the WRO “Reviews” page in the springtime months ahead.